jaechang-hits/BBAR-pytorch/README.md

 Move to the root directory.
 Our script handles arguments and hyperparameters with Hydra module.
 The following commands are the minimum command for implementing our paper, and you can handle more arguments and hyperparameters with [hydra override](https://hydra.cc/docs/intro#basic-example).

 You can handle model hyperparameter with hydra module.
-The default setting is the hyperparameter used in our research data.
+The default setting is the hyperparameter used in our research.

 Training Script Format Example (See `conf/train.yaml`)